AstraVlad/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Last step is to calculate average values of all variables for each aeach activity/subject combination.
 It is done by using "aggregate()" function.

 After some cleanup (removing unnecessary columns) tidy dataset is written to disk.
-I've used ".csv" format because it is usually more easily to import it into the spreadsheet application (that I use a lot) than plain text one.

 A final tidy dataset is then returned from function to the caller.